 First, be aware that the AeroPress is made from BPA-free plastic.
 It’s also been certified by both the US FDA and the EU to be used in contact with food.
 The company also states its plastics are entirely free from phthalates.

-On the other hand, it’s very difficult these days to completely avoid plastic in all forms of food and beverage preparation.
+On the other hand, it’s very difficult these days to altogether avoid plastic in all forms of food and beverage preparation.
 The average French press today has a lot of little plastic parts.

 Even consumer-grade espresso machines have lots of little parts inside made from plastic.